When a husband says,

 Just because a wife responds in a God-honoring, Spirit-filled way does not necessarily mean that her husband is definitely going to come back when she wants him to.
 But it will mean that God will be glorified in her life.

 My prayer is that each of you might cling to Christ and that you might grow in your faith and trust Him more and more and that He might use this time to make you more and more beautiful in His sight.

 Much love to each of you!

 (Note #1 – If your husband is involved in drug/alcohol addictions, infidelity, has uncontrolled mental health problems or is abusive, please seek appropriate help ASAP.
 I am not able to address these kinds of severe issues here on the blog.
 You may need much more specialized help.
-And you may need to separate from your husband in such cases, at least for a time.
+In certain cases, wives may prayerfully need to consider separating from their husband in such cases, at least for a time.
 Some resources that may be helpful are The Salvation Army, Celebrate Recovery and Al-Anon.)

 (Note #2 – if you are a wife who wants to separate from your husband or divorce him, please be extremely careful about doing this.
 I know there are times when separation is unavoidable in extreme cases and circumstances.
 Sometimes separation is a necessary step for a couple being able to work things out and eventually reconcile.
 Sometimes it is not safe or wise to continue to live together.
 I do understand that.
 And maybe there are some – even more rare cases – where divorce is necessary.